 In connection with its IPO in October 2010, the Company granted a total of 56,675 restricted-stock units with an aggregate grant-date fair value of \$0.9 million to all of its employees under the 2010 Equity and Incentive Plan.
 These units vest on the second anniversary of the grant date, provided that the respective award recipient continues to be employed by the Company on that date.
 The Company is recognizing the expense relating to these awards, net of estimated forfeitures of \$0.2 million, on a straight-line basis over two years.
-The Company recognized \$0.4 million and \$0.1 million and \$0.1 million of compensation expense related to these awards in fiscal years ended January 28, 2012, and January 29, 2011, the Company had \$0.3 million and \$0.6 million, respectively, of unrecognized compensation expense related to these awards, which it expects to recognize over the remaining nine months of the vesting period.
+The Company recognized \$0.4 million and \$0.1 million of compensation expense related to these awards in fiscal years ended January 28, 2012, and January 29, 2011, respectively.
+As of January 28, 2012, and January 29, 2011, the Company had \$0.3 million and \$0.6 million, respectively, of unrecognized compensation expense related to these awards, which it expects to recognize over the remaining nine months of the vesting period.